andela-bomotoso/MinimumEditDistance/README.md

 ### Processing

-The processing requiremnents include:
+The processing steps include:
 * The cost of insertions and deletions is 1 in all cases.
 Substitution costs will be read from input files.
-* For each pair of source and target words, calculate the minimum edit distance (using both Levenshtein and confusion matrix costs), and output the cost and backtrace of operations (see below for details).
+* For each pair of source and target words, the minimum edit distance is calculated (using both Levenshtein and confusion matrix costs), and the cost and backtrace of operations are in the output.
-* The dynamic programming table must be complete and correct.
-The backtrace table must capture all possible sources for the minimum cost at each cell.
+* The dynamic programming table is complete.
+The backtrace table  captures all possible sources for the minimum cost at each cell.
-* When constructing the backtrace, randomly select any one of the possible cells that provide the minimum cost to the cell being processed.
-This should be done by importing the random module, and ensuring that all possibilities have an equal probability of being selected.
+* When constructing the backtrace, any one of the possible cells that provide the minimum cost to the cell being processed is randomly selected.
+This is  done by importing the random module, and ensuring that all possibilities have an equal probability of being selected.